Is Betting Over 2.50 Goals Profitable? A Comprehensive Analysis

 Dan Tracey - Football Betting Expert - OLBG.com

-Something that happened in in six of the last seven seasons and was an exact 50/50 split in the other (2020/21).
+Something that happened in in seven of the last eight seasons and was an exact 50/50 split in the other (2020/21).
 This means that the concept is not getting let down by not enough matches ending in over 2.5 goals, it is just that not enough are getting over the line.
+While the concept was certainly not let down at the end of the 2023/24 season as 64.7% of that campaign's Premier League matches ended in over 2.5 goals.

 Not only that, but also odds will play a huge part in any yield and if the over 2.5 goals returns are always paltry, it suggest that quantity is not necessarily enough to return a profit to any system of this kind.